1.

 125

 The religion of the Brāhmaṇas was purely formal.
 The poetic fire and the heartiness of the Vedic hymns are no more.
 Prayer comes to mean the muttering of mantras, or the utterance of sacred formulas.
 Loud petitions were thought necessary to rouse God to action.
 The words became artificial sounds with occult powers.
 Nobody could understand the mystery of it all, except the priest who claimed for himself the dignity of a god on earth.
 The one ambition was to become immortal like the gods, who attained the status by performing sacrifices.1 All are subjected to the influence of sacrifices.
 Without them, the sun would not rise.
 We can depose Indra from his throne in heaven if perform a hundred horse-sacrifices.
+(The Translation will start from here.)
 The sacrifices please the gods and profit men.
 Through them, the gods become the friends of men.
 The sacrifices were made as a rule for gaining earthly profits and not heavenly bliss.
-A rigid soul-deadening, commercialist creed based on a contractually motive took the place of the simple devout religion of the Vedas.2 The sacrifices of the Vedic hymns were a superfluous appendage of prayers indicative of true religion but now they occupy the central place.
+A rigid soul-deadening, commercialist creed based on a contractually motive took the place of the simple devout religion of the Vedas.2 The sacrifices of the Vedic hymns were a superfluous appendage of prayers indicative of true religion, but now they occupy the central place.
 Every act done, every syllable uttered at the ceremony is important.
 The religion of the Brāhmaṇas became loaded with symbolic subtleties and was ultimately lost in a soulless mechanism of idle rites and pedantries of formalism.

 The increasing dominance of the idea of sacrifice helped to exalt the position of the priests.
 The ṛṣi of the Vedic hymns, the inspired singer of truth, becomes now the possessor of a revealed scripture, the repeater of a magic formula.
 The simple occupational division of the Aryans into the three classes assumes during the period a hereditary character.
 The highly elaborate nature of the sacrificial ceremonial demands special training for the priestly office.
 The patriarchal head of the family could no more conduct the complex and minute system of the sacrificial ceremony.
 Priesthood became a profession and a hereditary one.